Advanced VMI: How to Improve On-Shelf Availability

 Rexnord Corporation also uses the TrueCommerce VMI platform to enhance the distribution of its power transmission products.
 In the first year after adopting its VMI program, Rexnord reported that with one key distributor, stockouts were reduced by 82% for fast movers, more than 47% for moderate movers, and 23% for slow movers.
 These are transformative results that any manufacturer or supplier would welcome for their business.

 On-shelf availability is at its core a communication issue, and those kinds of issues are best solved by advanced technology.
 Deploying a mutually beneficial solution that gives manufacturers and suppliers real-time data, robust analytics, and improved insight into their retail partners’ inventory and sales is in the best interest of all parties.
 In today’s economy, accurate data is a key driver of efficiency and profitability in every sector.

-If you want to give your products maximum exposure using advanced VMI technology, contact one of our VMI specialists today.
+Learn how you can give your products maximum exposure by talking to one of our VMI experts.

 About the Author: Brian Lindner is the Director of Field Marketing at TrueCommerce.
 He has spent the last 15 years in B2B project management and marketing.
 His focus is on Vendor Managed Inventory and related eCommerce solutions that help companies save time through automation.
 Brian enjoys spending time with his wife and 2 kids and in his spare time brews delicious craft beer with his friends.